 Wireless & ANC – Blue

 Each category’s score is 100% independent of another category’s score.
 That means you cannot directly compare the score of an IEM with a headphone or with a wireless headphone.
 They have different weightings and are therefore completely self-contained within that category.

 This does not affect reader-voted scores as it is entirely up to you, the reader, as to what score you wish to give each reviewed item.

 You may agree or disagree and we feel strongly that you should be able to put forward both your own opinion and score for the product at hand should you already own it or heard it.

-- Submit your own review.
 You can now write your own review in the comments section and submit your own scores also using the same categories we have chosen for the editorial score.

 Best Of Lists

 At the end of January of each year we will have automatically generated our “Best Of Lists” as determined by the scores.
 These will be freely accessible web pages under our main menu Gear Guide.

 They will cover the 20 highest ranked in each category but remember, new scores may dynamically change that list so it is not fixed in stone.

 Note, all submitted reviews and votes are modded to prevent abuse of the system and troll or fake reviews.
 Those deemed original and true are allowed to be published.